-Stretching about 3.5 inches shorter than the old Accord, the latest sedan defies a general upsizing trend in the midsize segment, although its 191.4-inch overall length still makes it larger than many rivals.
+Stretching about 3.5 inches shorter than the old Accord, the latest sedan defies a general upsizing trend in the midsize segment, although its 192.5-inch overall length still makes it larger than many rivals.
 Despite the size decrease, there's a significant increase in overall rear seat space thanks to vastly improved packaging, while cargo volume has also risen by 1.1 cubic feet.

 Stylistically, the car represents a welcome departure from its rather frumpy predecessor.
 Shorter overhangs help it to look much more trim, while a deep character line running just below the front door handle and almost into the rear door handle further reduces the appearance of heft.

 Inside, in place of the somewhat cluttered dashboard of the last-gen model is a simple and elegant design with an intuitive control layout.
-The button count is way down, thanks in part to a standard high-resolution eight-inch display in the center stack that includes a display for the standard rearview camera as well as Pandora internet radio compatibility and SMS text message functionality.
-Upmarket models include Honda's HondaLink infotainment interface and a second, smaller display in the center of the dashboard that replaces.
+The button count is way down, thanks in part to a standard high-resolution display in the center stack that includes a display for the standard rearview camera as well as Pandora internet radio compatibility and SMS text message functionality.
+Upmarket models include Honda's HondaLink infotainment interface and a second, smaller display in the center of the dashboard.

-Uniquely, Honda's available "LaneWatch" system uses a camera mounted on the passenger-side mirror to transmit an image of the blind spot to the eight-inch infotainment screen on certain higher-specification Accords.
-For more information on LaneWatch, visit our Spotlight On: Honda LaneWatch in-depth article.
+Uniquely, Honda's available "LaneWatch" system uses a camera mounted on the passenger-side mirror to transmit an image of the blind spot to the infotainment screen on certain higher-specification Accords.

 The Accord serves up one of the sportier driving experiences in its segment thanks to a well-tuned MacPherson strut suspension and a precise electric power steering system.